Hepatitis B factsheet

 • an injection of hepatitis B immunoglobulin.

-These injections lower the risk of your baby getting HBV to 10%.
+These reduce the chance of infection to 10%.

-HBV does not spread through breast milk.
-It is safe to breastfeed as long as nipples are not cracked or bleeding.
-If your nipples are cracked or bleeding, you will need to stop feeding with the affected nipple.
+HBV is not spread through breast milk.
+It is safe to breastfeed unless your nipples are cracked or bleeding.

 Blood awareness and safety

-• not sharing hygiene tools like razors, toothbrushes, or nail clippers.
+• don’t share razors, toothbrushes, or nail clippers.

 School and daycare

-You are not required by law to tell daycare and school that your child has HBV.
+You are not required by law to tell your child’s school or daycare that they have HBV.

-You can choose who to tell, including friends and family.
-It is a good idea to tell your child's doctor and dentist so they can give the right care and support.
+You can choose who to tell, such as family or friends.
+It’s a good idea to tell your child’s doctor and dentist so they can treat your child safely.

 • applying for a visa to live in Australia.

-Speak to your child's doctor if you are unsure or need support.
+Speak to your child’s doctor if you’re unsure or need support.

 Hepatitis NSW